-As a child, I loved getting fresh books.
+As a child, I loved fresh books.
 The new book smell was intoxicating.
-I loved the idea of owning something that no one else had owned before.
+I liked the idea of owning something that no one else had owned before.
 It was mine.

 But since I got to college, money and gifts hadn’t come as much as they used to.
-I searched around until I found a way to get cheap books: the smaller, less advertised price on Amazon from third party buyers.
-Eventually, I upgraded from that to ThriftBooks.
+I searched around until I found a cheaper way to get books: the smaller price on Amazon from third party buyers.
+I upgraded from that to ThriftBooks soon after that.

 These books had given me wonderful surprises.
-One used psychology book dropped money from Egypt.
-But the latest book had been the most interesting.
+One used psychology book dropped Egyptian money.
+But the latest book was the most interesting.

-I recently bought the book Humans of New York from Thriftbooks with small tags everywhere throughout the book.
-Humans of New York – if you did not know – was a Facebook blog where Brandon takes pictures of random people in New York and tells their story.
-His blog had gotten so famous that he has a Facebook series, gets paid to travel across the world to tell their stories, and has two books now.
+I recently bought Humans of New York.
+It had small tags everywhere.
+Humans of New York is a Facebook blog where Brandon takes pictures of people in New York and tells their story.
+His blog got so famous that he has a Facebook series, gets paid to travel across the world, and has two books now.

 But his book came with these small pink tags.
-These tags – left by a stranger – point towards his or her favorite stories throughout the book.
+These tags—left by a stranger—point toward their favorite stories.
 As I read the book to understand humans more, I felt as if I was reading to understand this stranger more too.

 We had different tastes for sure.
-The stranger loved more stories with two lovers showcasing their happiness while I loved the stories of people overcoming different adversities more.
+The stranger loved stories with two lovers showcasing their happiness more; I loved the stories of people overcoming different adversities more.

 I found another surprise the further I went.
-It seemed as if the stranger also printed off some photos from Brandon’s collection as seen in the photo to the right.
+It seemed as if the stranger also printed off more photos as seen in the photo to the right.

 It was an experience I couldn’t have from any new book.
-However, I still have enjoyed getting new books.
+I still enjoy getting new books though.
 Just a part of me opened up more to the thrift books life now.